szimek/signature_pad/README.md

 // Returns the signature image cropped as data URL signaturePad.toDataURLCropped();

+// Returns a cropped ImageData object of the signature
+// See https://developer.mozilla.org/en-US/docs/Web/API/ImageData for more details
+signaturePad.getImageData();

+// Returns a cropped HTMLCanvasElement with the signature
+// See https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement for more details
+signaturePad.croppedCanvas();

 // Draws signature image from data URL signaturePad.fromDataURL("data:image/png;base64,iVBORw0K...", function () {
     // Canvas has been updated...
     // signaturePad.toDataURL() will now equal what was passed to signaturePad.fromDataURL(...)
 });

+// Draws signature image from a CanvasImageSource
+// See https://developer.mozilla.org/en-US/docs/Web/API/CanvasImageSource for more details
+signaturePad.fromImage(canvasImageSource);

 // Clears the canvas
 signaturePad.clear();